AmplitudeAudio/doc-sdk/docs/api/dsp/Resampler/index.md

 !!! function "static ResamplerInstance&#42; Construct(const AmString&amp; name)"

-    Creates a new instance of the the resampler with the given name and returns its pointer.
+    Creates a new instance of the resampler with the given name and returns its pointer.

     !!! note